-- 1) Unit weight ( $\gamma$ ) = 120 lb/cf,
+- A. Unit weight $(\gamma) = 120$ lb/cf,

-- 2) Friction angle ( $\phi$ ) = 30°,
+- B. Friction angle (φ) = 30°,

-- 3) Cohesion (c) = 0 lb/sf, and
+- C. Cohesion (c) = 0 lb/sf, and

-- 4) Groundwater 7 ft below finished grade.
+- D. Groundwater 7 ft below finished grade.

-A subsurface investigation is required if the Engineer determines these assumed subsurface conditions do not apply to a sign location and the sign cannot be moved.
+A subsurface investigation is required for this project.
 Subsurface conditions requiring a subsurface investigation include but are not limited to weathered or hard rock, boulders, very soft or loose soil, muck or shallow groundwater.
 No extension of completion date or time will be allowed for subsurface investigations.
+No additional payment will be made for subsurface investigations.